1st1/async_pep/pep-async.rst

 The only backwards incompatible change is an extra argument ``is_async`` to ``FunctionDef`` AST node.
-But since it is a documented fact that the structure of AST nodes is an implementation detail and subject to change, this should not be considered as a serious issue.
+But since it is a documented fact that the structure of AST nodes is an implementation detail and subject to change, this should not be considered a serious issue.

 Grammar Updates